Edrein/Data-Analysis-Project-COD-SPD/README.md

 - **Git & GitHub** — Track changes and share the project

 ---

+## Sources:
+- Bulk of Data given by the Sterilization Department Supervisor collected from Axium program. https://dentistry.uky.edu/
+- 'Kit Date Out', 'Kit Time Out' and 'Kit Time In' data is all generated within the notebook as the original data was null.

 ## Notes for Reviewers
 - If you only want to explore the data visually, open the **Tableau dashboard** — no coding needed.